3LawsRobotics/3laws/docs/sources/user_guide/diagnostics.rst

 Dynamic Consistency
 ----------------------

 The RAM (Run-time Assurance Module) relies on a quantitative understanding of the robot's physical behavior and control capabilities (i.e. a `Dynamical Model of the system <https://en.wikipedia.org/wiki/Dynamical_system>`_) to make decisions about the appropriate collision avoidance strategy.
-The Dynamic Consistency module is responsible for monitoring the consistency between the Dynamical Model of the system and the observed system behavior.
-Inconsistencies between the two implies the RAM may not be able to make accurate decisions on when to intervene and lead to collisions.
+The Dynamic Consistency module is responsible for monitoring the consistency between the system's Dynamical Model and the observed system behavior.
+Inconsistencies between the two implies the RAM may not be able to make accurate decisions regarding when to intervene and might lead to collisions.

 This module publishes the following metrics: